Palaeospondylus: Description

+A fossilized braincase that belonged to P. australis showed that Palaeospondylus lacked both a postorbital process and an intracranial joint, contrary to earlier interpretations.

+Phylogeny

 The phylogeny of this fossil has puzzled scientists since its discovery in 1890, and many taxonomies have been suggested.
 In 2004, researchers proposed that Palaeospondylus was a larval lungfish.
-Previously, it had been classified as a larval tetrapod, unarmored placoderm, an agnathan, an early stem hagfish, and a Chimaera.
+Previously, it had been classified as a larval tetrapod, unarmored placoderm, an agnathan, an early stem hagfish, and a chimaera.
 A 2017 study suggested that it was a stem chondrichthyan.

 In 2022, researchers reported, based on studies using synchrotron radiation X-ray micro-computed tomography, that the neurocranium of Palaeospondylus was similar to those of the stem-tetrapods Eusthenopteron and Panderichthys, and concluded that Palaeospondylus was between those two phylogenetically.
 Brownstein (2023) criticized this study, suggesting it would be basal gnathostomes instead.
 Hirasawa and Kuratani, who are authors in 2022 study, replied to that and reviewed phylogeny again, resulted it would be closer to Acanthostega instead.
-The 2024 study, using braincase data, ruled out the tetrapod hypothesis.
+The 2024 study, using braincase data, ruled out the tetrapod hypothesis, and instead placed Palaeospondylus as either the sister group of Chondrichthyes or as a member of the gnathostome stem-group.